vaginessa/dns-wiki/Kernel-security.md

 Disable binaries
 ------------

-Each application is given its own Linux user ID (UID) and group ID, besides this indication some apps need the following binaries to work, so removing them blocks possible attacks direct on the device (Offline).
+Each application is given its own Linux User ID (UID) and group ID, besides this indication some apps need the following binaries to work, so removing them blocks possible attacks direct on the device (Offline).

 * irsii
-* bash
+* bash (optional, default removed)
 * SQL
 * nano
 * nc (net cat)